m3rashid/flow-builder/README.md

 ### Flow Builder

 Define app flow visually, store it as json and execute it on given triggers.
+Inspired from Salesforce flows and flow builder.

-Inspired from Salesforce flows and flow builder
+If all the flows in the app is already defined, this is not used (better make it procedural).
+This is to be used extensively where we need to define the flow on the fly.
+This also makes the platform more configurable and extensible.

 ```ts
 interface Flow {